schwallergroup/mist/README.md

 ### Creating a New Task

-1. Create a new file in `src/open_r1/tasks/` for your task
+1. Create a new file in `src/open_r1/tasks/` for your task, e.g. `sampletask.py`
-2. Inherit from the base `RLTask` class
+2. Inherit from the base `RLTask` class and implement required methods, e.g. `SampleTask(RLTask)`
-3. Implement required methods
+3. Add class to `CHEMTASKS` in `tasks/__init__.py`, e.g. `'sampletask': SampleTask`
+4. Write a recipe with the same name as the task `recipes/sampletask.yaml`
-4. Add documentation
+5. Add documentation:
+    - Create an entry under `docs/source/tasks/sampletask.rst` (use the template.rst)
+    - Add it to the modules index: `docs/source/modules.rst` as `tasks/sampletask.rst`

 Here's a template for creating a new task: